Laura Dixon

 Biography

-Dr. Dixon joined the University of Mississippi’s Psychology Department as an assistant professor in the Fall of 2016.
-She obtained her PhD in Clinical Psychology at the University of Wyoming after completing her predoctoral internship/residency at the University of Mississippi Medical Center & G.V.
-(Sonny) Montgomery VA Medical Center.
-Dr. Dixon completed a two-year postdoctoral fellowship at the University of Mississippi Medical Center where she specialized in adult and childhood anxiety and conducted studies to examine anxiety vulnerability factors in relevant health populations, including perinatal women and dermatology patients.
+Dr. Dixon completed her B.A. in Psychology at the University of Arkansas and earned her PhD in Clinical Psychology at the University of Wyoming in 2014.
+Her predoctoral psychology internship/residency was at the University of Mississippi Medical Center & G.V.
+(Sonny) Montgomery VA Medical Center Consortium in Jackson, MS. Dr. Dixon continued at the University of Mississippi Medical Center for a two-year postdoctoral fellowship where she specialized in childhood and adult anxiety and conducted studies to examine anxiety vulnerability factors in relevant health populations, including perinatal women and dermatology patients.
+In 2016, Dr. Dixon joined the University of Mississippi’s Psychology Department in Oxford, MS as an assistant professor and was promoted to associate professor in 2022.

+Dr. Dixon is currently a licensed clinical psychologist in Mississippi who specializes in behavioral treatments for a range of psychological disorders, including misophonia, anxiety disorders, obsessive-compulsive disorder, posttraumatic stress disorder, mood disorders, and externalizing disorders.
+A key aspect of her position as an associate professor is her role in the Clinical Psychology Doctoral Training program wherein she trains graduate students in research, clinical assessment and treatment, and professional development.
+She also teaches undergraduate and graduate courses and directs the Health and Anxiety/Research and Treatment (HART) Laboratory.
 In 2020, Dr. Dixon’s grant “Advancing the Characterization and Assessment of Misophonia through Laboratory and Population-based Research” was funded by the Misophonia Research Fund.
 Her research endeavors have also been acknowledged through several awards, including the UM’s Dr. Mike L. Edmonds New Scholar Award (2021), UMMC’s W. Stewart Argras, M.D.
 Grand Rounds Speakership Award (2015), and ADAA’s Career Development Travel Award (2014).
-In addition, she received the Psychology Department’s Graduate Mentor Award in 2020.
+Dr. Dixon currently serves as an associate editor of the Journal of Anxiety Disorders.

 *indicates graduate student author